joanassantiago/portfolio-alura/README.md

 # 📂 Portfolio - Project Alura

 Welcome to the **Portfolio** repository!
 This project is a **practice portfolio** created as part of the Alura learning platform.
-It is a hands-on exercise to apply web development concepts, including HTML, CSS, and JavaScript, while building a responsive and visually appealing portfolio layout.
+It is a hands-on exercise to apply web development concepts, including HTML and CSS, while building a responsive and visually appealing portfolio layout.

 This is **not my official portfolio**, but rather a project to demonstrate my learning progress and skills in front-end development.